 Police have investigated more than 25 allegations over the past year from adults who say they were abused by the GP when they were his patients as children.

-The Criminal Injuries Compensation Authority (CICA) – a Government led scheme which compensates innocent victims of crime – has already paid out settlements to a number of former patients of the doctor, in cases led by abuse claims specialist Victoria Neale, of Hudgell Solicitors.
+The Criminal Injuries Compensation Authority (CICA) – a Government led scheme which compensates innocent victims of crime – has already paid out settlements to a number of former patients of the doctor, in cases led by abuse claims specialist Paul Cain, of Hudgell Solicitors.

 The CICA has also awarded damages to the woman who alleged being sexually assaulted as a child over a number of years by Rogerson’s son Martin, despite him dying before he could be tried in a court of law.